mikolaj44/simple-cuda-voxel-engine/README.md

-# A simple, fully raytraced, CUDA-based voxel engine, designed for ease of use
+# A simple, fully raytraced voxel engine written in CUDA, designed for ease of use

 ## Features:

-Inserting voxel data using (x, y, z) -> blockId functions
+Inserting voxel data using (x, y, z) -> blockId functors

 Inserting voxel data from blockId arrays

 Saving voxel data to blockId arrays

-Two texturing modes, each for 127 block types: custom textures (any resolution) or custom color mapping (you can use the default blockId -> hue mapping or provide your own blockId -> Material function)
+Two texturing modes, each for 127 block types: custom textures (any resolution) or custom color mapping (you can use the default blockId -> hue mapping or provide your own blockId -> Material functor)

 (Work in progress) Phong reflection model based lighting with an ambient light and multiple light sources, all of which you can easily set.

-An octree data structure with morton encoding, that's optimized for speed and space - it's entirely on the GPU, supports parallelized insertion and retrieval
+An octree data structure with morton encoding, that's optimized for speed and space - it's entirely on the GPU, supports parallelized insertion and retrieval.

 Camera movement (mouse + keyboard controls)